ekang0/charms-app/README.md

 >Charms is a project created with React, Javascript, and CSS for wizards and muggles to learn spells and their effects. 🧙🏻‍♀️🧙🏽🧙🏿‍♂️💫

 ## Charms App Status
-This project was originally designed for Hogwarts students to use as an alternative and supplemental resource to the coursebook by providing an online reference guide to spells, but is now open to all who are seeking to aquire more knowledge about charms.
-Though the spells existing in the wizarding world rarely change, a field to submit and add a spell has been provided.
+This project was originally designed for students of Hogwarts, School of Witchcraft and Wizardy, to use as an alternative and supplemental resource for the materials utilized in Professor Flitwick's Charms Course.
+This app is now open to all who seek to acquire knowledge about charms and will provide students with an online reference guide to the spells outlined in the course material.
+Though spells that exist in the wizarding world rarely change, a field to submit and add a spell has been provided.

 ## Charms App Philosophy
-As Mr. Harry Potter once said, "Working hard is important.
+As the legendary Harry Potter once said, "Working hard is important.
 But there is something that matters even more: BELIEVING IN YOURSELF."

-Though this app will help one learn about the spell, incantation and effect, it is up to oneself to believe in their abilities to perform it.
-All that come to the Charms app are students, so students wands at the ready. 🪄 Let's begin!
+Though this app will help one learn about spells, incantations and their effects, it is up to oneself to believe in their abilities to perform them.
+To all those who come to the Charms app to improve their spellcasting abilities, prepare yourselves and have your wands at the ready. 🪄 Let's begin!

 ## Features